Metals in medicine: Homeostasis

 Fluid and electrolyte balance, in which fluid balance and electrolyte balance are intertwined homeostatically, is necessary to health in all organisms.
 It includes reference ranges for cation concentrations of biometals, which in reference to human medicine and veterinary medicine principally includes those for blood serum ion concentrations in humans and in livestock and pets.
 Derangements in such fluid and electrolyte balance most often occur in the contexts of dehydration, overexertion, and diarrhea, but they also occur in cancers (most especially in paraneoplastic syndromes), parasitism, inborn errors of metabolism, and several other contexts.
 Some medical specialties deal especially frequently with electrolyte derangements, including internal medicine and endocrinology (especially in chronic conditions) and intensive care medicine (in severe acute conditions).

 Metal anemia

 Humans need a certain amount of certain metals to function normally.
 Most metals are used as cofactors or prosthetics in enzymes, catalyzing specific reactions and serving essential roles.
-The essential metals for humans are: Sodium, Potassium, Magnesium, Copper, Vanadium, Chromium, Manganese, Iron, Cobalt, Nickel, Zinc, Molybdenum, and Cadmium.
+The essential metals for humans are: Sodium, Potassium, Magnesium, Copper, Vanadium, Chromium, Manganese, Iron, Cobalt, Nickel, Zinc and Molybdenum.
 Anemia symptoms are caused by lack of a certain essential metal.
 Anemia can be associated with malnourishment or faulty metabolic processes, usually caused by a genetic defect.

 Examples of specific types of metal anemia include: